PSA: 2026 - 1158

 Western Union

-Name: Razvan Constantin Baleanu, Country: Romania.
+Using the following info: Name: Razvan Constantin Baleanu, Country: Romania.

 Postal Mail

-Alternatively, the fee can be sent by postal mail to following address: Razvan Baleanu, Str.
+Address: Razvan Baleanu, Str.
 Republicii, Nr.
 32, Bl.
 15 F, Sc.
 A, Ap.
 9, Campina, 105600, Romania

 Entry fee is mandatory for every participant.
 The works of the participants who do not pay the fee by the closing date will not be taken into consideration.